opencontext/arches-via-docker/README.md

     * `Dockerfile`
     * `renew_certs.sh` - script executed on a daily basis to try to renew certificates

-To adapt the example to your domain names you need to change only `config.env`:
+To adapt the example to your domain names you need to change only `.env`:

 ```properties
 DOMAINS=teach-with-arches.org